zdravkov/kendo-docs/api/wrappers/jsp/scheduler.md

 ### dateHeaderTemplate `java.lang.String`

-The template used to render the date header cells.By default the scheduler renders the date using the current culture date format.The fields which can be used in the template are:
+The template used to render the date header cells.By default the scheduler renders the date using a custom date format - "ddd M/dd".
+The "ddd" specifier, a.k.a abbreviated name of the week day, will be localized using the current Kendo UI culture.
+If the developer wants to control the day and month order then one needs to define a custom template.The fields which can be used in the template are:

 #### Example
     <kendo:scheduler dateHeaderTemplate="dateHeaderTemplate">